demetrebadzaradze/Second-Brain/content/Posts/Making SSH-Keys.md

 ```
 - it will ask for a file name for keys and these must be inside `.ssh` folder. it makes key with default name if input is empty. could use that but naming it better practice.
 - it also will ask for a `passphrase` witch is an extra layer of protection and is recommended to set but could be done with this empty too.
-- this command than saves one files with he name you entered that's private key and one with `.pub` extension the public key.
+- than saves one files with the name you entered that's private key and one with `.pub` extension the public key.
 - and output should look like this:
 	```bash
 	C:\Users\user>ssh-keygen